 Use a Strip Applicator for Picture Windows

 Large glass surfaces call for large tools, such as a strip applicator.
-This tool has a long cloth head that soaks up soapy water and effectively knocks dirt and grime loose without leaving scratches on the glass.
+So, This tool has a long cloth head that soaks up soapy water and effectively knocks dirt and grime lose without leaving scratches on the glass.
 Partner it with a cleaning solution made of warm water and dishwashing liquid.

 For glass products with smaller surfaces, a handheld hog-bristle brush or sponge will do the trick.
 Opt for a natural one instead of synthetics.
 They are firmer and more absorbent.